Luciano Becchio: 2010–11 season

 competitions.
 Becchio scored his 15th goal of the season against Norwich City.
 His 16th goal of the season came against Yorkshire rivals Barnsley, the game marked his 100th league start for Leeds.
 Becchio scored his 20th goal of the season against Watford in a 2–2 draw, he, however, picked up an injury in the same game which caused him to miss all the remaining games left in the season.
-After doing rehab on his hamstring injury in Spain, Becchio returned to light training for Leeds in time for the start of pre season training.
+After doing rehab on his hamstring injury in Spain, Becchio returned to light training for Leeds in time for the start of pre-season training.

 2011–12 season

 Becchio injured his hamstring again before a pre-season tour of Scotland.
 On 22 July, he had surgery on his hamstring injury.
 The injury ruled Becchio out for a few months and meant he would miss the start of the 2011–12 season.
-After five months out injured Becchio returned to Leeds' first team when he was named on the bench against Crystal Palace on 10 September.
+After five months out injured, Becchio returned to Leeds' first team when he was named on the bench against Crystal Palace on 10 September.
 He came on as a second-half substitute and scored his first goal of the season with a header in Leeds' 3–2 victory, the goal also marked Becchio's 50th 'league goal' milestone for the club.
 Becchio came on as a substitute against Bristol City on 1h September providing the assist for Ross McCormack's winning goal.

-Becchio made his first start of the season on 20 September, coming into the side against rivals Manchester United.
-After being used as a substitute due to the form of Andy Keogh and Ross McCormack.
+Becchio made his first start of the season on 20 September, coming into the side against rivals Manchester United, after previously being used as a substitute due to the form of Andy Keogh and Ross McCormack.
 On 22 October 2011, Becchio thought he had scored a dramatic late winner against Peterborough United in a 3–2 win, however teammate Darren O'Dea was credited with the goal.
 After getting a rare start Becchio scored his second goal of the season on 29 November in Leeds' emphatic 4–0 win against Nottingham Forest.

 During December, Becchio was linked with a move to fellow Championship side Middlesbrough.
 However, Leeds Chairman Ken Bates revealed he would not sell Becchio to one of the clubs closest rivals in the same league.
 Becchio's third goal of the season came as a consolation in Leeds' 4–1 loss against Barnsley on 31 December 2011.

 Becchio finished the 2011–12 season with his lowest goal tally for Leeds with just 11 league goals, however this was largely down to a hamstring injury suffered towards the end of the 2010–11 of the season, causing him to miss the following pre-season training and the first part of the subsequent season.
 On 4 May, Neil Warnock stated his belief that Becchio would come back a stronger player for the 2012–13 season and recapture his prior form with a full pre-season behind him.